DoD-Platform-One/bigbang/docs/developer/develop-package.md

     git push --force
     ```

-1. Then, create a merge request to branch "main"
+17. Then, create a merge request to branch "main."

-1. After the merge create a git tag following the charter convention of {UpstreamChartVersion}-bb.{BigBangVersion}.
+18. After the merge create a git tag following the charter convention of {UpstreamChartVersion}-bb.{BigBangVersion}.
 The tag should exactly match the chart version in the Chart.yaml.
 example:    1.2.3-bb.0

 ## Private registry secret creation

 In some instances you may wish to manually create a private-registry secret in the namespace or during a helm deployment.
 There are a couple of ways to do this:

-1. The first way is to add the secret manually using kubectl.
+19. The first way is to add the secret manually using kubectl.
 This method is useful for standalone package testing/development.

     ```shell
     kubectl create secret docker-registry private-registry --docker-server="https://registry1.dso.mil" --docker-username='Username' --docker-password="CLI secret" --docker-email=<your-email> --namespace=<package-namespace>
     ```

-2. The second is to create a yaml file containing the secret and apply it during a helm install.
+20. The second is to create a yaml file containing the secret and apply it during a helm install.
 This method is applicable when installing your new package as part of the Big Bang chart.
 In this example the file name is "reg-creds.yaml":

     Create the file with the secret contents: